15+ B2B Cold Email Templates That Actually Get Replies [2026]

 [Your name]

 Why it works: Trigger events are the closest thing to magic in outbound.
-They create natural buying windows because the prospect's situation has changed.
-The email demonstrates you have done your research (you know about the event), you understand the implications (you know what challenges follow), and you have relevant experience (you have helped similar companies in the same situation).
-This is not a cold email — it is a timely, relevant outreach.
+They create natural buying windows because the prospect's situation has just changed.
+The email demonstrates research (you know about the event), understanding (you know what challenges follow), and relevant experience.
+This is not a cold email — it is timely outreach.

 Pro tips:

-• Speed matters enormously with trigger events.
+- Speed matters.
 A funding announcement from three months ago is stale.
-Aim to send within one to two weeks of the event.
+Send within one to two weeks.

 Template 4: The Case Study